Vertical preparation

 - and satisfied patient

-of course, the ideal is not to drill the tooth at all and if we have to do so as little as possible, and that is vertiprep and my opinion is that the gingiva is always better in the long run with vertiprep
+Of course, the ideal is not to drill the tooth at all and if we have to do so as little as possible, and that is vertiprep and my opinion is that the gingiva is always better in the long run with vertiprep.

 gingiva ❤️ vertiprep